-The day will start with a lesson on measuring distance, then a hike to a hillside where the speaker will provide instructions on map-reading and compass use.
-After the lecture, the individual groups will spend the rest of the day with hands-on practice using the map and compass.
-Students will find points assigned to their group on the map provided.
-In the field, the points will be as described or may be marked by brightly colored tape attached to a tree trunk or stake.
+On Navigation Field Day: Your group will carpool to your site and spend the day with hands-on navigation practice, completing the exercises designed for that site.
+The day generally starts with a lesson on measuring distance, then instruction on map-reading and compass use.
+After the instruction, the individual groups will spend the rest of the day with hands-on practice using the map and compass.
+Students will locate the assigned points in the field as described.